bytes-that-rhyme/template-jos-environment/README.md

   - [JOS setup guide](https://deepwiki.com/woai3c/MIT6.828/1.1-installation-and-setup).
 Accessed 2025-06-06.
 This document appears to be an AI-generated English translation of [this Chinese installation guide](https://github.com/woai3c/MIT6.828/blob/4a51f62b/docs/install.md), updated 2020-02-20 and accessed 2025-06-06.
   - [Dockerfile from a student's solution code](https://github.com/phlalx/jos/blob/master/Dockerfile).
 Published 2018-08-01.
 Accessed 2025-06-06.
 This `Dockerfile` uses Ubuntu 14, which reached its end-of-life on [April 30, 2024](https://canonical.com/blog/ubuntu-14-04-and-16-04-lifecycle-extended-to-ten-years).
 Therefore, my `Dockerfile` is substantially different.
   - Francisco Jiménez Cabrera.
 [We reduced our Docker images by 60% with –no-install-recommends](https://ubuntu.com/blog/we-reduced-our-docker-images-by-60-with-no-install-recommends).
 Published 2019-11-15.
 Accessed 2025-06-06.
+I used this resource to shrink the size of the container image.
+  - [How do I deal with certificates using curl when trying to access an HTTPS url?](https://stackoverflow.com/a/13400988).
+Stack Overflow.
+Answer published 2017-02-14.
+Accessed 2025-06-06.
+I used this resource to